Primary Science Week 2019

 8. Fun with words and the Periodic Table – Element Haiku

 A haiku for every element.

 9. Get your students to learn the names and positions of the elements on the Periodic Table with Periodic Table Battleships.
-You can use these instructions and with a simple search you may also find some games online.
+With a simple search you may find some games online.

 10. This is the ultimate Interactive Periodic Table from the Royal Society of Chemistry.
 It contains everything you wanted to know and more about each element.
 Short interesting videos are also provided for each element.
 Have a look at potassium.

 Celebrating the international year of the periodic table of elements